Get inspired and be involved with portraiture through BP Portrait Award: Next Generation

 What is BP Portrait Award: Next Generation?

-Since starting in 2010, nearly one thousand young people and over seventy BP Portrait Award-past winning artists have participated in a range of events at the Gallery and regionally
+Since starting in 2010, over 2,500 young people and 170 BP Portrait Award-past winning artists have participated in a range of events at the Gallery and regionally.

 Each year, there will be different ways to meet practising artists, explore the BP Portrait Award and create your own portraiture.
 Find out about how to take part here.

 Display and share your portraiture talent online, go behind the scenes to hear about what it’s like to be in the BP Portrait Award in video interviews with artists filmed by young people, and vote in our online portraiture polls.

 Contact us to find out how else you can get involved.